jdberry/tag/README.md

 	tag -tgf '*'

 *find* by default will search everywhere that it can.
-You may supply options to specify a search scope of the user home directory, local disks, or to include attached network file systems.
+You may supply options to specify a search scope of the user home directory, local disks, or attached network file systems.

     tag --find tagname --home
     tag --find tagname --local